 - Completed application form and related certificates of ownership and tenure

-- Minimum of two detailed and itemised estimates and details of any ancillary fees
+- Minimum of two detailed estimates and details of any ancillary fees

 - Planning and building control approval where necessary